Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/sms.md

 #### Function

-获取特定字符集的ascii名称
+Getting the ASCII name of a specific character set

 #### Parameters

-* charset：字符集
+* charset：character set

 #### Return

-* 对应字符集的ascii名称
+* The ASCII name of the corresponding character set

 ---